 Metacognitive Reflection

 The authors offer an interesting and inviting lens on reflection and its relation to learning.
 Metacognitive reflection is offered as a process of immersion in the experience, retrospective reflection, introspective reflection, and finally, conceptual reflection.
 Immersion in the experience harkens back to the earlier exploration of praxis and the essential “being” in practice that carries with it an ongoing critique or reflective quality.
 Retrospective reflection is more the narrative of memory of what happened and how, often the narratives we share with others about an experience.
 Introspective reflection and conceptual reflection calls us to more thoroughly interrogate or consider the experience in both what we hoped for it to be and how it fits into the larger plan for what we want to achieve.
 The authors further encourage practitioners to engage in a more formal metacognitive reflection “process for moving systematically and critically between doing and understanding” (p.
-221) by capturing one’s own narratives of teaching and learning.
+221) by capturing and sharing one’s own narratives of teaching and learning.

 Aesthetic Imagination

 Continuing with a press toward meaningful and shared reflection as a scholar-practitioner, the authors suggest that a variety of aesthetic modalities may be useful to both explore and represent one’s professional journey.
 The section offers a brief overview of a variety of ways in which scholar-practitioners might consider sharing their ways of knowing with colleagues and others, as well as exploring “possible worlds and possible selves” (p.
 249) evolving in practice.

+Recommendation

-On Being offers an interesting and compelling guidebook for educators becoming a scholar-practitioners, whether as graduates, graduate students, higher education faculty, or any educator called to more practice more embedded in meld of practical-scholarly wisdom.
+On Being offers an interesting and compelling guide for educators becoming scholar-practitioners, whether as graduates, graduate students, higher education faculty, or any educator called to developing practical-scholarly wisdom.
 Indeed, the authors offer that they envision that the book might be used to “catalyze discussions in a variety of contexts” hoping that educators from various experiences and perspectives will “resonate with the ideas explored in this book” (p.
 13).

-The interpretive lens offered throughout the book provides an inviting counter-narrative to the more scientific lens of some literature in the field that focuses on the professional roles and functions of practitioners and the more scientific inquiry modes often This book invites scholar-practitioners to engage in the journey of praxis, to deeply and theoretically reflect on those processes for both professional growth and improvement, and to find ways of sharing that growth with the profession.
+The interpretive lens offered throughout the book provides an inviting counter-narrative to the more scientific lens of some literature in the field that focuses on the professional roles and functions of practitioners and the more scientific inquiry modes often embraced.
+For example, “improvement science” essentially draws from seminal work in improvement processes done during the early-mid 20th century height of scientific rationality by Walter Shewhart and further extended by William E. Deming.
+This book invites scholar-practitioners to engage in the journey of praxis, to deeply and theoretically reflect on those processes for both professional growth and improvement, and to find ways of sharing that growth with the profession.
 As such, it perhaps, has an appeal to those who see the journey as important as the outcome; the process as perhaps an improvement outcome itself.

-The authors know from whence they speak.
+Piantanida, McMahon, and Llewellyn know from whence they speak.
 It was refreshing to read their own and colleagues’ examples within the narrative that help to illustrate and offer vignettes drawn from the landscape of practice.
 So too, the book stands well in the literature of the field, past and present to align with conceptual knowledge feeding the movement toward the Education Doctorate.
 It serves as a good example of the interplay we value as a community in the merger of practice and scholarship.
-The authors also have offered a number of useful references and reflective prompts at the end of chapters and sections that might be very useful if used as a text for a class or community of practice.
+The authors also have offered several useful references and reflective prompts at the end of chapters and sections that might be very useful if used as a text for a class or community of practice.
 Whether as a text for self-study or class use, this book offers a useful and insightful lens for the kind of meaningful and insightful reflection the authors suggest we should embrace as scholarly practitioners.